Trace (1974, 50.37/152.09) *****/TTTT½ (TTTTT)

 Legend (Part II)

-Rick used a huge arsenal of keyboards (see right), including his ubiquitous Mellotron M400 (strings/choir/brass).
+Rick used a huge arsenal of keyboards (see pics), including his ubiquitous Mellotron M400 (strings/choir/brass).
 As you can see, he uses it on almost every track, usually in rather unconventional ways, fading chords in and out unexpectedly on various sounds.
-The album's 'Tron highlight has to be the previously-mentioned Polish dance section of Galliarde, but all the Mellotron work is worth hearing, although there's little of the Genesis/Yes approach here.
+The album's Mellotronic highlight has to be the previously-mentioned Polish dance section of Galliarde, but all the Mellotron work is worth hearing, although there's little of the Genesis/Yes approach here.
 In fact, the best way to describe the band is a manic cross between Focus and the best bits of ELP, although Rick avoids Emerson's tastelessness admirably, while still keeping the energy levels higher than you'd have thought possible.

 By Birds, a year later, Pierre van der Linden had left, being replaced by Englishman Ian Mosley, later of Gordon Giltrap/Steve Hackett fame, before ending up in the prog graveyard better known as Marillion.
 The band's style had changed little in the intervening year, although the album probably has fewer of its predecessor's real highs.
-Side one starts brilliantly with Bach's Bourrée, but turns rather jazzy as the side progresses, which may or may not be good, depending on your taste.
+Side one starts brilliantly with Bach's Bourrée, but turns rather jazzy as the side progresses, which may or may not be considered a good thing, depending on your taste.
 Curved Air's Darryl Way guests on violin on some more Bach, Opus 1065, but the music seems to lack the direction of their debut.
 Side two's King Bird suite is effectively one long track split into repeating parts, rather like Focus' Eruption from Moving Waves, so my Mellotron annotation may be slightly awry.
-Most of the music is excellent, but the piece is slightly spoilt by Jaap van Eik's vocals on Preacher Bird; his singing is fine, but Trace were basically an instrumental band, and an MOR vocal piece feels rather intrusive.
+Most of the music is excellent, but the piece is slightly spoilt by Jaap van Eik's vocals on Preacher Bird; his singing is fine, but Trace were basically an instrumental band and an MOR vocal piece feels rather intrusive.
 I'm being picky, though; if this was the band's sole legacy, it'd still be regarded as a classic.

-So; Trace.
-BUY!
-Birds; Buy next.
-The White Ladies; buy if you can't get enough of Rick's faux-classical style.
+What a stupendous band!
+Why, oh why, are Trace not better-known?
 Until Musea's exhumation of these albums, Trace were a pretty well-kept secret on the progressive scene, despite good sales at the time; I can promise you won't be disappointed by their debut, but I advise caution as you work your way through their small catalogue.
 Now, all together, "Now ve shall play some Bach!"

 Chateau Neuf, Oslo, Norway, 3rd April 1975 (65.16) ****½/TTKing Bird